 You’ll be surprised that people have strong opinions about how they like their bacon cooked.
 Some people like their bacon chewy, some like it crispy, and some like bacon that is almost burnt.

-The fantastic thing about cooking bacon in the oven is that it allows you to remove it when it gets to that perfect crispiness you desire!
-Lots of recipes say to cook bacon for 15-20 minutes, yet we bake thick cut bacon for closer to 40 minutes in our oven.
+The fantastic thing about baking bacon in the oven is that it allows you to remove it when it gets to that perfect crispiness you desire!
+Lots of recipes say to cook bacon for 15-20 minutes, yet we bake thick-cut bacon for closer to 40 minutes in our oven.

-After putting the bacon in the oven, set the time for 12 minutes for thin cut bacon, 15 minutes for medium cut bacon and 20 minutes and check it to see what you think.
-Use tongs to flip the bacon over if desired (flipping the bacon halfway through cooking allows it to get evenly crispy on both sides) and continue cooking it until it is as crispy as you want it checking it every 5 or 10 minutes.
+After putting the bacon in the oven, set the time for 12 minutes for thin-cut bacon, 15 minutes for medium-cut bacon, and 20 minutes for thick-cut.
+Check it to see what you think.
+Use tongs to flip the bacon over if desired (flipping the bacon halfway through cooking allows it to get evenly crispy on both sides) and continue cooking it until it is as crispy as you want it, checking it every 5 or 10 minutes.

 Crispy Original Cut Bacon vs Thick Cut Bacon